Oto End 10

 Chloroxylenol . . . . . . . . . . . . . . . .
 1 mg

-Chloroxylenol (4- chloro-3, 5-dimethyl phenol or meta-chloro-xylenol) is a wide spectrum antimicrobial agent.
+Chloroxylenol (4-chloro-3, 5-dimethyl phenol or meta-chloro-xylenol) is a wide spectrum antimicrobial agent.
+It has the following structural formula.

 In a non aqueous vehicle containing edetate disodium EDTA, Poloxamer 188, propylene glycol, propylene glycol diacetate, propylgallate, and purified water.